SJTU-CGM/APAV/README.md

 $ apav
 ```

 If you could see the following content, congratulations!
-APAV toolkit is successfully installed.
-If not, see if all the requirements are satisfied; or you may contact the authors for help.
+The APAV toolkit is successfully installed.
+If not, see if all the requirements are satisfied, or you may contact the authors for help.
 ```
 Usage: apav <command> ...
 Available commands: